 When it comes to replacement capacitors, the size is not as important as the voltage and microfarads.
 The microfarad of the existing capacitor must match the replacement capacitor.
 So when buying either online or from a physical store, make sure to note the AC brand and model, plus the microfarad of the existing capacitor, and its corresponding voltage.

 How much does it cost to replace an AC Capacitor

 This will depend on the unit and if there is anything other parts that have also been affected by the bad capacitor aswell.

 Reliable Standard Heating and Air AC Repair Services in San Diego

-When in need of an AC capacitor replacement for your San Diego home, get in touch with us at Reliable Standard Heating and Air.
+When in need of an AC capacitor replacement for your San Diego home, get in touch with us at Reliable Standard Heating, Air, & Solar.
 We have helped countless homes and businesses in replacing their AC capacitors and keeping their Air Conditioners running in their best condition.
 Get in touch with us today through our hotline, or through our efficient online scheduling system.
 Reach out to us today!